AdobeDocs/marketo.en/help/marketo/product-docs/administration/email-setup/filtering-email-bot-activity.md

 We use three separate methods to confirm bot activity:

 * Match with [Interactive Advertisng Bureau bot list](https://www.iab.com/guidelines/iab-abc-international-spiders-bots-list/){target="_blank"}: Activities that match with anything on the IAB UA/IP (User Agent/IP address) list will be marked as bots.
-* Match with hidden link UA/IPs: We add a hidden link to all emails and capture UA/IP clicks coming from them.
-Activities that match with these UA/IPs will be marked as bots.
 * Match with proximity pattern: When more than two activities happen at the same time (under two seconds), they're identified as bots.

 Against email link click and email open activity, new attribtues will be populated with the values below: